-Tsibele ("tsih-bu-leh") is a new-traditional klezmer band based in Brooklyn, New York.
-Their repertoire comes from Moldovan/Bessarabian music and the music of Jewish migrants from Europe to America, including the music of the Belf era.
+Tsibele ("tsih-beh-leh") is a new-traditional klezmer band based in Brooklyn, New York.
+Our repertoire comes from Moldovan/Bessarabian music and the music of Jewish migrants from Europe to America, including the music of the Belf era.
 Tsibele's music explores the limits of the klezmer idiom through improvisation and songs from the edges of klezmer.
 Tsibele means onion in Yiddish.

 Tsibele is available to be a part of the celebration at all of your life events: weddings, bar/bat mitzvahs, and other simchas.
 While rooted in the traditional klezmer idiom, we are also interested in experimenting with newer sounds: from effects pedals to rock-oriented versions of Yiddish songs.
 We happily vacillate between the traditional and the experimental, equally comfortable playing an acoustic dance set at a wedding and an electronic house concert, and everything in between.